 What muscles does chair pose work?

 Chair pose primarily works the quadriceps and glutes, which hold the seated position against gravity.
-Secondary muscles include the core (isometric stabilization), calves, hip flexors, erector spinae, and the deltoids and trapezius of the raised arms.
-Electromyographic research shows that chair pose produces the highest rectus femoris activation among common standing yoga poses.
+Secondary engagement comes from the calves, hip flexors, erector spinae, deltoids, and trapezius.
+The deep core (rectus abdominis, transverse abdominis, obliques) stabilizes the trunk isometrically.
+A biomechanical study found that rectus femoris activation during utkatasana was the highest among standing yoga poses tested.

 How long should I hold chair pose?

-Hold for 5-10 full breaths per set, roughly 30-60 seconds.
-Beginners can start with 3-5 breaths and build up as quad strength improves.
-The burn is normal.
-If you're shaking, that means the muscles are working.
-Always maintain steady breathing throughout the hold.
+Hold chair pose for 5-10 full breaths per set, roughly 30-60 seconds.
+Beginners can start with 3-5 breaths and build up as leg strength improves.
+The quad burn is normal and expected.
+For building endurance, work up to 3 sets with 15-30 seconds rest between holds.
+Advanced practitioners can extend to 60-90+ seconds per hold.

 Can I do chair pose every day?

 Yes.
 Chair pose is a bodyweight isometric hold with no impact, so daily practice at moderate intensity is safe.
-If your quads are genuinely sore from a particularly deep or long session, give them 24-48 hours before pushing hard again.
+If your quads are genuinely sore from a deeper or longer hold session, give them 24-48 hours before going hard again.
 Light holds on recovery days are fine.

 Is chair pose good for weight loss?

-Chair pose alone won't drive dramatic weight loss, but it engages the two largest muscle groups in your body (quads and glutes) in a compound isometric hold.
-Incorporating it into a full yoga or bodyweight routine increases overall caloric expenditure and builds lean muscle mass, which raises your resting metabolic rate over time.
+Chair pose alone will not drive dramatic weight loss, but it is an efficient compound isometric exercise that engages the largest muscle groups in your body (quads and glutes).
+Incorporating it into a full yoga or bodyweight routine increases overall caloric expenditure and builds lean muscle, which raises your resting metabolic rate over time.